-Now we’re not a parenting website, so we’re not about to delve into the merits of breast milk versus formula (oh no), but what we can help you with is the matter of whether or not it’s safe to dye your hair when pregnant.
-To get to the root of this old wives’ tale and to find out whether there is any truth in it, we called on Melanie Smith, creative master colourist at Josh Wood Atelier to set the record straight on the subject once and for all.
+Now, we’re not a parenting website, so we’re not about to delve into the merits of breast milk versus formula (oh no), but what we can help you with is the matter of whether or not it’s safe to dye your hair when pregnant.
+To get to the root of this old wives’ tale and to find out whether there is any truth in it, we called on Melanie Smith, creative master colorist at Josh Wood Colour to set the record straight on the subject once and for all.

-Fact or fiction?
+Fact or Fiction?

 We had expected to get a long-winded answer when we asked Smith whether pregnant women should avoid dyeing their hair.
 Her response?
-A simple, “No.” Adding, “this is really such an old wives tale, but there’s no basis to it.
+A simple, “No.” Adding, “this is really such an old wives' tale, but there’s no basis to it.
 It is completely safe to dye your hair when pregnant.”

 Yes, hair dyes are chemicals but very little of it, if any, gets into our system during the process.

 So now that you know you can have your hair dyed when you’re pregnant will you want to?
 While it’s great to have some downtime, sitting in a salon chair might not be the most relaxing if you’re super pregnant.
-Sam Silver, Stylist's beauty director and co-founder of the website This Is Mothership said, “During my pregnancy, I booked in for shorter colour appointments for quick-fixes like a touch of balayage to brighten up my colour which took under an hour.
+Sam Silver, Stylist's beauty director and co-founder of the website This Is Mothership said, “During my pregnancy, I booked in for shorter color appointments for quick-fixes like a touch of balayage to brighten up my color which took under an hour.